borisding/universsr/README.md

 // example of defining `foo` chunk name through
 // webpack's magic comment for home component
-// by passing function as argument which returns `import` export const Home = loadComponent(() => import(/* webpackChunkName: "foo" */ './home')
+// by passing a callback as argument which returns `import` export const Home = loadComponent(() => import(/* webpackChunkName: "foo" */ './home')
 );